 Meals are served in a good mood, and it's delicious!
 Everything is homemade, right down to the dessert and honey made by Myriam and her hives.

-In short, I might as well tell you that after the night there, I had a feeling of immense sadness when I left, so I spent a soothing moment and especially a "real" moment, without fuss.
+In short, I might as well tell you that after the night there, I had a feeling of immense sadness when I left, so I had a soothing and above all "true" moment, without fuss.

 With Antoine, we said to ourselves that we would go back there in winter to go cross-country skiing from Formiguères!